codr7/eli/README.md

 `Lib` is the type of all libraries.

 #### List (Any Call Seq)
-`List´ represents a sequence of values.
+`List´ values are mutable sequences of values.

 `[1 2 3`